 If you are interested in thinking more about how we should be responsibly using data as a tool, then studying statistics or actuarial science might be for you.

 - Excellent pass rate on preparatory exams which are a key to success in the field (e.g., 100 percent exam pass rate over the last two years), as well as 100 percent placement into actuarial positions upon graduation.

-- Connections with a network of Dordt College alumni and others that give students a leg up on the competition when seeking internships.
+- Connections with a network of Dordt University alumni and others that give students a leg up on the competition when seeking internships.